imthevk/shopping-cart-react/README.md

 ```

 ## Description
-This is a simple shopping cart based on React + Redux
+This is a simple shopping cart with product sort option on the product list.

 ## Technologies
 Project uses: